LRC Poland site lead in Powidz selected as safety employee of the quarter

+The director of LRC Poland, Reginald King, praised Brown for his work supporting the team across multiple communities, both as the LRC’s safety officer and as the site lead in Powidz.

+“Your hard work and dedication to the mission is reflected in the trust and confidence of those who recommended you for this prestigious award,” said King.
+“Your relentless drive and support to the garrison and the LRC while supporting the warfighters on Europe’s eastern flank is nothing short of outstanding.”

-As Logistics Readiness Center Poland’s safety officer, one area Pat Brown is currently focusing on is tent decommissioning.
-He’s assisting one of the contractors with the accountability and safety requirements of over 200 tent systems being decommissioned in Powidz, Poland.
-Part of the decommissioning includes preparation for proper storage and disposal of the tent systems.
-(U.S. Army courtesy photo)
+As LRC Poland’s safety officer, Brown said he’s very active in the overall safety program.
+One area he’s currently focusing on is tent decommissioning.
+He’s assisting one of the contractors with the accountability and safety requirements of over 200 tent systems being decommissioned in Powidz.
+Part of this decommissioning includes preparation for proper storage and disposal.
+Half of the tents are complete at this time, he said, and they’re being replaced by containerized housing units.

+Before being assigned to LRC Poland, Brown was the maintenance division chief at LRC Benelux starting in March of 2021.
+He transitioned from there to LRC Poland in November of 2024.
+He also served as the maintenance division chief at LRC Italy for over five more years.
+Altogether, Brown has served as a valued member of the 405th Army Field Support Brigade for nearly 10 years.

+According to Brown, he’s also a dedicated and motivated Soldier for Life.
+He retired from the Army as a first sergeant with the 173rd Airborne Brigade Combat Team in Italy after serving on active duty for 22 years.
+He was an infantryman for three years and then a maintenance noncommissioned officer, senior maintenance manager and first sergeant for more than 18 more.

 |Date Taken: